evennia/evennia/docs/sphinx/source/wiki/Caches.rst

 try to "bang the metal" with Evennia, you should know what you are seeing.

+All caching schemes except Idmapper is centralized in ``src/server.caches/py``.
+You can turn off all caches handled by that module by use of the ``GAME_CACHE_TYPE`` setting.

 The default ``@server`` command will give a brief listing of the memory usage of most relevant caches.